top of page

 "The unanimous decision by the judges crowned the winner of the competition."

-Detailed Meaning of Unanimous
+Meaning and Usage of Unanimous

 When a decision, vote, or consensus is described as unanimous, it signifies that there is no dissent or disagreement among the individuals involved; they all share the same perspective or choice.
 Achieving unanimity can be a significant feat, especially in situations where diverse viewpoints or interests are at play, and it reflects a harmonious and undivided consensus.
 "Unanimous" underscores the complete unity and agreement among the parties involved, highlighting the absence of any conflicting opinions or opposition.

-Example Sentences for Unanimous
+Example Sentences Using Unanimous

 1. The board's unanimous decision signaled a strong consensus.